rpm-software-management/dnf/doc/command_ref.rst

     are considered correct, the resulting package is picked simply by lexicographical order.

     There are also a few specific install commands ``install-n``, ``install-na`` and ``install-nevra`` that allow the specification of an exact argument in the NEVRA format.
+As a consequence, <spec>
+    will be not matched with provides and file provides.

     See also :ref:`\configuration_files_replacement_policy-label`.